 Sunderland College continues to invest in NextGen to ensure we are the leading provider of Level 3 Games, Animation & VFX courses in the region.
 From September 2017 we will have six specialist, dedicated NextGen studios.
 We also have a VR lab (with HTC Vive, Gear VR, Oculus Rift and PlayStation VR), green screen and motion capture facilities, TV studio, and recording studios, within the stunning Arts Academy.
 You can see a sample of some of the students’ work at https://vimeo.com/209601740.

-From the NextGen Level 3 course, students could progress to a degree or foundation degree which specialises in their chosen role within the industry, including the Foundation Degree in Computer Games Design and Production at Truro and Penwith College.
+From the NextGen Level 3 course, students could progress to a degree or foundation degree which specialises in their chosen role within the industry.
 Alternatively, students could follow a higher Apprenticeship route to training and employment.

 2 years, full-time.